bigin/Scriptor/README.md

 framework for module development.

-You have total freedom: Themes and Modules can contain plain HTML/PHP source code, Scriptor does not impose any restrictions on the user's approach.
+You have total freedom: Themes and Modules can contain plain HTML/PHP source code, Scriptor does not impose any restrictions on the user's development approach.

 ### Install Requirements